-Now the manipulator is turning it around and making the situation about themselves.
-‘Now it’s time for you to feel sorry for me.’
+Here the manipulator is turning it around and making the situation about themselves.
+In other words, ‘You should feel sorry for me.’

-I know you feel bad”
+“I know you feel bad”

-“but the reason you feel bad is because you think I’m doing things that are against you when that is so far from the truth”
+“…but the reason you feel bad is because you think I’m doing things that are against you when that is so far from the truth”

-“I do things to protect you, to protect us because I want us to live a happy life”
+“I do things to protect you, to protect us, because I want us to live a happy life”

-At the same time, telling you exactly what you want to hear (“happy life”) so that your walls stay down just enough to get some more programming in.
+At the same time, they’re telling you exactly what you want to hear: “I want us to live a happy life,” so that your defenses stay down just long enough to get some more programming in.